-We used a patient-level microsimulation of T2DM patients taking an add-on therapy over a lifetime time horizon to assess the cost-effectiveness of the novel injectable agent tirzepatide in addition to background therapy against background therapy alone, injectable semaglutide, and empagliflozin.
-We found that tirzepatide produced a slightly lower point estimate for QALYs compared to injectable semaglutide, but higher versus empagliflozin and background therapy alone.
-Credible ranges for lifetime discounted QALYs did not overlap for tirzepatide versus background therapy alone but did overlap comparing tirzepatide to both injectable semaglutide and empagliflozin.
-The incremental cost per QALY gained for tirzepatide compared to empagliflozin and background therapy were under \$100,000 when setting tirzepatide's placeholder price equal to semaglutide.
+We used a patient-level microsimulation of T2DM patients taking an add-on therapy over a lifetime time horizon to assess the cost-effectiveness of the novel injectable agent tirzepatide in addition to background therapy against injectable semaglutide plus background therapy, empagliflozin plus background therapy, and background therapy alone.
+Tirzepatide had the highest average lifetime discounted QALYs of all considered therapies, however the QALY 95% credible ranges for active comparators overlapped.
+Using a placeholder price equal to injectable semaglutide, the incremental costs per QALY gained for tirzepatide were around or under \$100,000 versus all comparators with mean differences in health gains and costs being smallest in comparison to injectable semaglutide.
 Uncertainty analyses suggested a wide range of plausible cost-effectiveness estimates for tirzepatide.
+These results paired with tirzepatide's unknown price preclude strong conclusions about its cost-effectiveness at this time.